oomlout/oomlout_oomp_builder/navigation/hardware/bearing/MR_series/MR117_size/7_mm_id_11_mm_od_3_mm_depth/part/readme.md

-# Hardware Bearing Mr Series Mr117 Size 7 Mm Id 11 Mm Od 3 Mm Depth
+# Hardware Bearing Mr Series Mr117 Size 7 mm Id 11 mm Od 3 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base